 Doublelift – TSM (25 FPPG/$8300)

 Doublelift has really transcended himself this split.
-His 6.5 KDA is tops among ADCs (along with his 169 kills, 8.3 [email protected], and 332 [email protected]).
+His 6.5 KDA is tops among ADCs (along with his 169 kills, 8.3 CS@10, and 332 GD@10).
 Doublelift also averages the highest FPPG when TSM wins (33.3), which, if you haven’t heard, TSM has done a lot of this split.

 Doublelift played out of his mind two weeks ago against Echo Fox, despite some struggles from the rest of his team.

 He posted a ridiculous 29 KDA and a 94 percent KP (he only missed out on two kills the entire series).
 This isn’t just from early lane pressure either, as Doublelift has found kills on numerous early ganks (like the one Hauntzer and him performed in Game One).
 Doublelift struggled against Phoenix1 however, being the victim of numerous Inori ganks.

 I like Doublelift in pretty much every matchup this split with the way him and Biofrost are playing right now (along with the rest of TSM).
 Their matchup against NRG should result in a similar fashion to the way he played against Echo Fox (13-1-16 stat line).
 Immortals’ WildTurtle will provide better competition.

 WildTurtle – Immortals (25.9 FPPG/$8000)